 - Formal training programs may be directed to skills that are not in line with the employee’s work

 - Employees are provided access to training simply because of the excess budget instead of business needs

 - There’s often more emphasis on being trained than on the impact of training

 In other words, extensive training only adds value as long as it helps individuals and teams contribute to the strategic goals of the organization.
 This is in line with the Kirkpatrick-Philips model, which helps measure training effectiveness.
 This model helps assess whether training had a measurable impact on performance and whether the training investment provided a positive return on investment (ROI).

 A final example is selective hiring.
 This best practice holds that if a company can consistently hire top performers, they will outperform their competition.
 However, it is almost impossible to consistently hire top performers.
 The reality is simpler: if you consistently hire better candidates than your competition, you will create a competitive edge.

-This article describes the 7 Human Resource best practices, from hiring and training to offering job security and the creation of an open culture in which people can share knowledge and ideas.
+This article describes the 7 Human Resource best practices, which touch upon all areas of HR; from hiring and training to offering job security and the creation of an open culture in which people can share knowledge and ideas.

 Selective hiring is great but what kind of profiles do you hire?
 This depends on the characteristics of employees that fit what the organization is looking for.
 And what capabilities do you train your employees on?
 These should also align with the organizational strategy.